2019 & 2020 Winter in Japan

-See winter in Japan, it is a wonderland of its own.
-Some people think this is the best time of the year to enjoy true aesthetic experience of Japan.
+Winter in Japan is a wonderland of its own and arguably the best time of the year to enjoy true aesthetic experience of Japan.

-This tour is run as a private tour for four or more people
+This tour is run as a private tour for two or more people.

 The ancient temples and farmhouses in their ‘white coats’ are breathtakingly beautiful.
-Japanese people love the hot springs and especially when enjoying the view of a snow-covered landscape.
-This 2019 Winter in Japan (through to Februrary 2020) has been specially designed for you to experience life in the snowbound mountains with a wonderful range of selected winter cuisine and a special treat of a night stay in a working Buddhist temple.
+Japanese people love the hot springs especially when enjoying the view of a snow-covered landscape.
+This 2019/2020 Winter in Japan (through to February 2020) has been specially designed for you to experience life in the snowbound mountains with a wonderful range of selected winter cuisine and activities.
+A plan for an optional extension of a night stay in a working Buddhist temple is also provided.

-Places visited: Tokyo, Yudanaka, Matsumoto, Takayama, Kyoto, Hiroshima and Miyajima, Mt Koyasan and Osaka
+Places visited: Tokyo, Yudanaka, Matsumoto, Takayama, Kyoto, Hiroshima, Miyajima and Osaka

-Transport: Bullet train, local train and public bus (and private vehicle if selected)
+Transport: Bullet train, local train, subway and public bus (and private vehicle if selected)

-Accommodation: 4 star hotels in Tokyo, Kyoto and Osaka, equivalent Japanese style inns in Yudanaka, Takayama and Miyajima, and temple lodging in Koyasan
+Accommodation: 4 star hotels and equivalent Japanese style inns (or alternative as selected)

 Fitness level: Average (please refer to FAQ)